University of Texas at San Antonio: Modern university (2021–present)

-In 2021, the College of Engineering and College of Architecture, Construction and Planning were merged to form the new College of Engineering and IntegratedDesign (CEID), officially launched on September 1, 2021.
-UTSA also acquired the Southwest School of Art which became part of a new school within UTSA's College of Liberal and Fine Arts.
+In 2021, the College of Engineering and the College of Architecture, Construction and Planning were merged to form the new College of Engineering and IntegratedDesign (CEID), which was officially launched on September 1, 2021.
+UTSA also acquired the Southwest School of Art, which became part of a new school within UTSA's College of Liberal and Fine Arts.

 Toward the end of 2021, UTSA attained Carnegie Tier One research status.
-The university also announced a partnership with UTHSCSA to create a new School of Public Health.
-The first MPH students were admitted in 2024 and Vasan Ramachandran was hired as dean of the new school.
+The university also announced a partnership with the University of Texas Health Science Center at San Antonio (UTHSCSA) to create a new School of Public Health.
+The first Master of Public Health (MPH) students were admitted in 2024, and Vasan Ramachandran was hired as dean of the new school.

 In September 2023, UTSA introduced a dual degree combining medicine and artificial intelligence.
-Medical students spend four years at the UT Health SA Long School of Medicine and one year at UTSA.
-Upon completion graduates earn a doctor of medicine (M.D.) and a masters of science degree in artificial intelligence.
-In January 2024, UTSA announced the creation of the College of AI, Cyber and Computing which is centered on artificial intelligence, cybersecurity, and computer and data science to launch in Fall 2025.
+Medical students spend four years at the University of Texas Health Science Center at San Antonio's (UT Health SA's) Long School of Medicine and one year at UTSA.
+Upon completion, graduates earn a Doctor of Medicine (M.D.) and a Master of Science degree in artificial intelligence.
+In January 2024, UTSA announced the creation of the College of AI, Cyber and Computing, which is centered on artificial intelligence, cybersecurity, and computer and data science, and was set to launch in Fall 2025.

-In August 2024, the University of Texas Board of Regents announced that UTSA and UT Health Science Center at San Antonio would be merging to form a "world class university in San Antonio."
-The merged universities, approved by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) in June 2025, retained the UTSA name with current UTSA president Taylor Eighmy leading the new combined institution on September 1, 2025.
+In August 2024, the University of Texas Board of Regents announced that UTSA and the UT Health Science Center at San Antonio would be merging to form a "world class university in San Antonio".
+The merged universities, approved by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) in June 2025, retained the UTSA name, with current UTSA president Taylor Eighmy leading the new combined institution as of September 1, 2025.

 Campuses

 Main Campus

-The West Paseo of the Main Campus, with the second Student Union expansion on the left, the Convocation Center in the distance and the original building of the Student Union on the right.
+The West Paseo of the Main Campus, with the second Student Union expansion on the left, the Convocation Center in the distance, and the original Student Union building on the right.

 The Main Campus, the original and largest, was born out of a 600-acre donation to the University of Texas Board of Regents.
 It proved to be so controversially remote to the city (at the time) that many San Antonians nicknamed it "University of Texas at Boerne" or "UT Boerne".
 The Main Campus opened its doors in 1975.
-Prior to that, classes were held at the Koger Center at Babcock Road and Loop 410.
+Before that, classes were held at the Koger Center at Babcock Road and Loop 410.
 Roadrunner Cafe, the university's first dining hall, was erected in 2005.
 In 2006, UTSA acquired a 125-acre swath of land on Hausman Road to build its future athletics complex, bringing the Main Campus up to 725 acres in total.
-Up until 2009, it was known as the "1604 Campus", at which point it was renamed the "Main Campus" so as to better reflect its importance within the university and community as a whole.
-Students have the choice to live at one of the campus' many housing complexes.
+Until 2009, it was known as the "1604 Campus" (due to its Loop 1604 West address), at which point it was renamed the "Main Campus".